Evaluating Non-Analytic Functions of Matrices: Matrix Chebyshev expansion

-We conclude this section with a variant of Theorem~\ref{thm:convergence_rate} for $\delta$-condense matrices. \begin{corollary} Let $A\in\rms$ be a $\delta$-condense matrix and denote by $m$ the size of the largest Jordan block in the Jordan form of $A$.
+We conclude this section with a variant of Theorem~\ref{thm:convergence_rate} for $\delta$-condensed matrices.
+The proof uses arguments similar to those of Corollary~\ref{cor:convergence_mid_segment} and Corollary~\ref{cor:firstConvergenceCondenceMat} and thus is omitted. \begin{corollary} Let $A\in\rms$ be a $\delta$-condensed matrix and denote by $m$ the size of the largest Jordan block in the Jordan form of $A$.
 Assume $f \in C^{m+\ell-1}([-1,1])$ such that $f^{(m+\ell-1)}$ is absolutely continuous and $f^{(m+\ell)}$ is of bounded variation.
 Then, for a given matrix norm we have